Katie Pavlich

-Catherine Merri "Katie" Pavlich (born July 10, 1988) is an American conservative commentator, author, blogger, and podcaster.
+Catherine Merri "Katie" Pavlich (born July 10, 1988) is a conservative commentator on the Fox News Channel, a New York Times bestselling author, blogger, and podcaster.

 Early life and education

 Pavlich was born in Phoenix, Arizona, to a family of Croat and German descent.
 She grew up in the mountainous areas of northern Arizona, where she developed interests in outdoor activities such as river rafting and hunting.
 Pavlich graduated from Sinagua High School in Flagstaff, where she played volleyball and basketball.

 In 2010, Pavlich earned a bachelor of arts degree in broadcast journalism from the University of Arizona.
 As an adult woman with eligible ancestry, she became a member of the Daughters of the American Revolution.

 Career

-Pavlich moved to the Washington, D.C., area and became news editor for Townhall.com, a contributing editor to Townhall Magazine, and a Fox News contributor.
+Pavlich moved to the Washington, D.C., area and became news editor for Townhall.com, a position in which she resigned in 2025, a contributing editor to Townhall Magazine, and a Fox News contributor.
 In the summer of 2013, she became an alternate co-host for The Five, a panel talk show on the Fox News Channel.
 She was also a National Review Washington Fellow.
 Pavlich has appeared on media outlets including Fox News, CNN, MSNBC, CNBC, and Fox Business.
 Starting in 2018, she co-hosted the podcast Everything's Going to Be All Right with former White House Press Secretary Sean Spicer.

 The Conservative Political Action Conference named her 2013 Blogger of the Year.
 The Clare Boothe Luce Policy Institute gave her the 2014 Woman of the Year Award, and the 2013 Conservative Leadership Award.

+Pavlich serves as a guest/host on Fox News programs such as The Five, Jesse Watters Primetime, Fox News Sunday, The Big Weekend Show, America Reports and America's Newsroom.

+She is also the host of Fox Nation's lifestyle show Luxury Hunting Lodges of America.
+A luxury travel show where Pavlich travels to some of the most luxurious hunting and fishing lodges in the United States.
+The show has been running for three seasons, and has featured lodges in many states such as Texas, Wyoming, Louisiana, South Dakota, Arkansas, Alaska, and more.

 She authored the books Fast and Furious: Barack Obama's Bloodiest Scandal and Its Shameless Cover-Up (2012) and Assault & Flattery: The Truth About the Left and Their War on Women (2014).